Coffee and Tea Mocktails

 • 3 oz Cold Brew Concentrate

-Mix well
+Mix well.

 For the cold foam and garnish:

-In a cup, 1.5 oz coconut cream and 1 oz of the cardamom syrup.
+In a cup, combine 1.5 oz coconut cream and 1 oz of the cardamom syrup.
 Whip until fluffy and pour on top of the drink.
 Add a blackberry on the rim for garnish.

 THE QUINCE TEA-NI